 Turmeric keeps skin healthy in more ways than one.
-It helps reduce oil secretion by sebaceous glands, thus inhibiting the growth of pimple-causing bacteria.
+It helps reduce oil secretion by the sebaceous glands, thus inhibiting the growth of pimple-causing bacteria.
 Long-term usage of turmeric on the skin can also clear scars caused by acne.
-The antioxidants present in curcumin have been known to fight signs of aging such as wrinkles and pigmentation by curbing the growth of free radicals.

 Turmeric has excellent antibacterial and antiseptic properties.
 This makes it extremely useful when used for the purpose of quick and efficient wound healing.
 Studies have found that turmeric is capable of healing wounds completely within a very short period of time.